Neeraj Chopra qualifies for 2024 Olympics, enters World Championships final with 88.77m throw | Sports-Games

 - Hungary

-Olympic champion Neeraj Chopra needed just one big throw to qualify for the World Championships men's javelin throw final as well as 2024 Paris Games, pulling off a commendable first-attempt of 88.77m here on Friday.
+Neeraj Chopra needed just one big throw to qualify for 2024 Paris Olympics and the World Championships javelin throw final, pulling off a commendable first-attempt of 88.77m here on Friday.

+Not only Chopra but DP Manu (81.31m) and Kishore Jena (80.55m) also made the cut as three Indians qualified the final of an event in the World Championships for the first time ever.

 The 2024 Paris Olympics qualifying mark is 85.50m.
-The qualifying window began on July 1.
+The qualifying window had opened on July 1.

-The 25-year-old Chopra's qualifying round lasted just a few minutes as he sent the spear to his season's best distance in his first attempt.
-He topped Group A qualification round.
+The 25-year-old Chopra's qualifying round lasted just a few minutes as he sent the spear to his season's best distance in his very first attempt in the Group A qualification round.
+He topped the qualification round.

+Chopra had won a silver in the 2022 World Championships in USA.

 Those who throw 83m or the top-12 best performers from both Group A and B qualify for the final.

-Defending champion Anderson Peters of Grenada, who has been struggling for form this season, finished seventh with a best throw of 78.49m.
+Defending champion Anderson Peters of Grenada, who has been struggling for form this season, failed to qualify for the final round after finishing seventh in Group A and 16th overall with a best throw of 78.49m.

-Kenya's 2015 World Championships gold medallist Julius Yego was eighth with 78.42m.
+A World Championships gold is the only medal missing in Chopra's decorated cabinet and going by the performances of other competitors in the qualification round, the superstar Indian looked primed to achieve the feat and add another milestone in his illustrious career.

+He won gold medals in Olympics (Tokyo in 2021), Asian Games (2018) and Commonwealth Games (2018), besides becoming the Diamond League champion last year.
+Chopra competed in only two top class competitions this season, winning gold in both of them -- Doha and Lausanne Diamond League Meetings on May 5 and June 30 respectively.
+He had an injury lay-off of one month in between the two events after straining his muscles while training.

-Chopra's World Championships qualifying round campaign on Friday is reminiscent of his performance during the same stage of competition in the Tokyo Olympics in 2021.
+Chopra's World Championships qualifying round campaign on Friday is reminiscent of his performance during the same stage of competition in the last edition of the showpiece event as well as that of Tokyo Olympics in 2021.

-On that occasion also, he had needed just one throw of 86.65m to qualify for the final.
-The automatic qualifying mark was 83.50m at that time.
-He later went on to win gold medal in the final with a throw of 87.58m to script history.
+On both the occasions, he needed just one throw to qualify for the final, a 88.39m effort in Eugene, USA, in 2022 World Championships and 86.65m in Tokyo.

+He won a silver in Eugene and gold medal in Tokyo in the final to script history.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)